The greatest bass player in the world!

-Diagnosed with bipolar disorder but not able to get help, he would end up homeless and in 1987, pick a fight with a bouncer outside a nightclub that beat him so badly he died from injuries sustained.
+Diagnosed with bipolar disorder but not able to get help, he ended up homeless and in 1987, picked a fight with a bouncer outside a nightclub that beat him so badly he died from injuries sustained.

 In the history of teaching music, nothing has ever rung more true.
 My advice to you is: If you can land a gig that intense – Take it!

 You can learn how to play The Chicken by Jaco Pastorius and Pee Wee Ellis using chords, chord analysis, and the original recordings.